 This form of resistance training involves holding a weight far heavier than you would generally use at the strongest point of the lift for a period of 5-10 seconds.
 For example, if you normally lift 50kg for 3×8 when doing military presses, you would increase the load to 80 or 90kgs.

 It works by recruiting more muscles fibres than normal weight training, consequently sending a signal to the brain warning it that new muscle must be grown to better handle the scenario.
+IV drip for dehydration is a fast and effective addition to any training routine, instantly rehydrating and restoring your body.

 Static contraction training typically consists of 2 workout days per week, with 5 exercises per workout and just one static hold of 5-10 seconds per exercise.
 So, it’s completely feasible that you could perfor upm your entire workout in just ten minutes.